jaxio/celerio-angular-quickstart/README.md

 ## What to expect?

+To see it in action with no effort you may run our sample docker or watch a screencast.
+Remember, this is just a generated sample, the idea is to generate your own application using a more realistic database schema.

+### Sample Docker image

+You may run a docker image of the sample generated webapp:

+    docker run -p 8080:8080 nromanetti/celerio-angular-quickstart

+Then access it at [localhost:8080](http://localhost:8080)

+### Screencast

 The following [screencast](https://www.youtube.com/watch?v=MBrgeykyTGs) shows you what to expect.

-You may also run a docker image of the sample generated webapp:

-    docker run -p 8080:8080 nromanetti/celerio-angular-quickstart

-Remember, this is just a generated sample, the idea is to generate your own application using a more realistic database schema.

 ## About the project